roblib/roblib_coins/README.md

 ## Introduction

-A block with an ebscohost link is now available to place on any page.
+A block with an EBSCOhost link is now available to place on any page.
+The block will not display if the Authors field is unpopulated or the Genre field is `Dissertations/Thesis`.

 ## Installation